 I know, you were probably expecting me to say horror or action.
 Well, while some of those might be on the list, Family is at the top of it.
 There’s a huge demand for family films right now, and it’s not being adequately filled.
 That said, it’s kind of hard to make a family film well on the cheap due to child labor laws and safety concerns.
 If you can, great, it will be easy to find distribution.
 If not, then you might want to move on down to #3 on the hot list.

 Generally, family adventure content is also something you can pre-sell if you get the right package.
-Animated sells the best, but live action works as well.
+Animated sells the best, but live-action works as well.
 Mixing it with animals or international holidays is also good for trying to attach a presale.
 All of that being said, you’re going to need a really strong script and a strong package to get that presale.
-2. - Hot - Action

 Surprise surprise.
 If you want to make a film that’s easy to sell, make an action movie.
 As we all know the problem with that is that action movies tend to be expensive.
 Even with that, you’ll probably need a name in it to really get the sales price up where you need it to be.

 If you’ve already made a few projects, Action films can get some level of resale financing.
-However, you’ll be much better off if you focus on a popular sub genre as well.
+However, you’ll be much better off if you focus on a popular subgenre as well.
 As of right now adventure or sci-fi looks like the best bet.
-3. - Hot - Thriller

 Psychological thrillers tend to be one of the best options for first time filmmakers as the film is easy to sell, there’s a built in audience, and they can be shot on the cheap.
-Just keep in mind to make sure that the film is suspenseful, otherwise you’re just rebranding a genre.
+Just keep in mind to make sure that the film is suspenseful, otherwise, you’re just rebranding a genre.

-Now for the Not so Hot Genres.1. - Not - Drama
+Now for the Not so Hot Genres.

 But Ben!
 I read that dramas have the most breakout potential!
 All the Oscars winners are dramas!
-Yeah, but from those articles written by Bruce Nash and Stephen Follows also go into great detail to say that most of this films were budgeted between 1 and 3.5 million dollars, generally went through something like Sundance Labs on the Nichols Fellowships, and had some REALLY strong cast involved.
+Yeah, but from those articles written by Bruce Nash and Stephen Follows also go into great detail to say that most of these films were budgeted between 1 and 3.5 million dollars, generally went through something like Sundance Labs on the Nichols Fellowships, and had some REALLY strong cast involved.
 If that sounds like your project, great.
 Make a drama.
 If it doesn’t, make a thriller.

 The sad fact of the matter is that in order to make any real money, a drama has to be EXCEEDINGLY good.
 As in, 9 or above on IMDb.
 Also, dramas tend not to export well unless they have A-list talent in all the major roles.
 I believe for most of my readers that’s not really in the cards.
 However, if this does sound like you, an extra big thanks for reading, I’d like to remind you I have a submissions portal.
-2. - Not - Comedy

-Unfortunately, comedy is very difficult to sell internationally due to the cultural intricacies involved making any situation funny.
+Unfortunately, comedy is very difficult to sell internationally due to the cultural intricacies involved in making any situation funny.
 As with drama, you’ll need to make something with strong, recognizable name talent at the helm to be able to make any significant amount of money from it.

 The Mixed: Horror

 The future of horror is somewhat uncertain.
 It made a strong showing at AFM 2018, but in 2017 it was dead.
 If you can make a horror film better than you could make anything else, then you should consider it.
-If you can’t, I’d say focus on making a well made horror film.
+If you can’t, I’d say focus on making a well-made horror film.